TokamLilian/Boggle_Project/README.md

 # Boggle_Project
-Recreating the boggle game in python
+Recreating the boggle game in python as a school project

 ## I'm actually looking for collabs to render this game on a graphic interface (or Tkinter) and deploy it web-wide :)
 ##Why not?